 - There isn’t room for growth with my current school, and I’m ready to move on to a new challenge.

 - I’m looking for a bigger challenge and advancing my career.
 I couldn’t job hunt part-time while working.
 It didn’t seem ethical to use my former school’s time.

 - I’m relocating to this area due to family circumstances and left my previous position to focus on moving.

-- After several years in my last position, I’m looking for a school where I can contribute and grow in a team-oriented environment.
+- After several years in my last position, I’m looking for a school to contribute to and grow in a team-oriented environment.

-- I am interested in a new challenge and an opportunity to use my technical skills and experience in a different capacity than I have in the past.
+- I am interested in a new challenge and an opportunity to use my technical skills and experience differently than I have in the past.

-- I recently received my administrative degree, and I want to utilize my educational background in my next position.
+- I recently received my administrative degree, and I want to utilize my educational background to bring value to my next job.

 3. What are your professional goals for the next 5-10 years?

 Never mention your plans to move to another area or take time off to have a child.
-This is also a great time to list some of your professional goals for the school you are applying for.
+This is also a great time to list your professional goals for the school you are applying for.
 State that you’d like to have the school renowned for its testing scores, its graduation rates improved, its technology increased, or its student retention increased.
-Showing that you have specific goals for the school will put you in the forefront as a serious administrative candidate.
+Showing that you have specific school goals will put you in the forefront as a serious administrative candidate.